UI football coaches Jim Reid and LeVar Woods visited with the media Wednesday

 Western Michigan vs Iowa Kinnick Stadium -- Iowa City, Iowa Photos by Jeff Becker

 Iowa at Iowa State Jack Trice Stadium -- Ames, Iowa Photos by Jeff Becker

 Iowa hosts Purdue at Kinnick Stadium on Saturday Nov.
 10, 2012.

 Iowa's offensive line featured the same five starters in all 13 games in 2013, with four of those Hawkeyes earning Big Ten honors.
-Left tackle Brandon Scherff was a first team All-Big Ten selection, while right tackle Brett Van Sloten was second team and center Austin Blythe and left guard Conor Boffeli each were named honorable mention.
+Scherff was a first team selection, while right tackle Brett Van Sloten was second team and center Austin Blythe and left guard Conor Boffeli each were named honorable mention.
 Iowa led the Big Ten and ranked eighth in the nation in fewest penalties per game.
 Boffeli and Van Sloten signed NFL free agent contracts immediately following the 2014 NFL Draft.

 Senior center James Ferentz and senior tackle/guard Matt Tobin led Iowa's offensive line in 2012, as both players earned all-Big Ten recognition.
 In addition, Blythe earned FWAA Freshman All-America honors.
 Iowa's offensive line put together a string of four consecutive games without allowing a quarterback sack and allowed less than two sacks in six of 12 games overall.